nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - React/Remix SPA on web.
 We use Remix SPA on top of React for bundle splitting, standardized routing conventions, and great error catching.
 - React Native/Expo for iOS and Android
 - React Context to store user/account getting across all of web & mobile components.
-- Routing is _not_ shared in order to feel native: React Router for web, React Navigation for mobile
 - Tailwind as a shared styling language over React & React Native (thanks to twrnc)
 - Git monorepo with web/mobile/api.
-- Mobile UI is mostly re-used web UI in webviews, but due to 1) mounting it in native navigators and 2) injecting the native shell's state, we can create a near-native feel.
-We came to the conclusion that this was the only way 3-4 years in, because we were struggling to keep our react-native code base in sync with our web app, where we tended to develop features first, over all of our massive feature set.
 - Cypress e2e tests for "critical path" flows (apply, login, transfer, etc), enforced by CI, on web, which is then re-used on mobile.
 - As little logic as possible is done on the frontends.
 Business logic, utilities, permissions, etc are moved to the backend where it is safer and automatically shared.
+- Routing is _not_ shared in order to feel native: React Router for web, React Navigation for mobile.
+- Over the years we have struggled to keep React Native pages and Web pages in sync over our massive feature set.
+For this reason, we experimented with mounting our web app into our native React Navigation "shell".
+This gave us native page animations, but didn't make us build the page logic twice.
+In addition, we inject the native app's state into the webview for an instant page load and a near-native feel.
+Most of our users did not notice when we switched them from React Native pages to Webview pages, but they did notice that they suddenly had access to expanded, better-debugged functionality.

 ## The stack pt 2: All-Javascript API